-For me this lasoon chutney is a must in Kutchi Dabeli.
+For me, this lasoon chutney is a must in Kutchi Dabeli.
 Kutchi dabeli or Dabeli is a popular snack food of India originating in the Kutch region of Gujarat.
 A spicy mixture is being prepared using dabeli masala and boiled potatoes.
 This mixture is then layered in ladi pav, which is first spread using different Tamarind chutney and this Spicy Garlic Chutney.

 I do make Dabeli sometimes and I like to use the spread of this Spicy Garlic Chutney.
-However this Lehsun/Lasoon chutney also goes well in different chaat items like bhelpuri, sev puri, etc. or as a spread on biscuits, bread, Namkeen Matri (as seen in the image) or even in your rotis.
+However, this Lehsun/Lasoon chutney also goes well in different chaat items like bhelpuri, sev puri, etc. or as a spread on biscuits, bread, Namkeen Matri (as seen in the image) or even in your rotis.

 A little about Garlic

 Garlic is a herb that is grown around the world.
-Fresh garlic, garlic powder, garlic granules, garlic oil, etc are used to add flavor to the food.
+Fresh garlic, garlic powder, garlic granules, garlic oil, etc are used to add flavour to the food.
 It is best known for its medicinal properties.
 I like to include garlic in different chutney forms like this Vellulli Karam Podi and in this Spicy Vada Pao Chutney.

 Today’s recipe is quite simple.
 All one does is make a mixture of puree of peeled garlic cloves, along with red chilly, salt, and lemon.
 Lemon adds a zing to this chutney.
 The tangy taste is a must.
-I have used Red chilly powder, but one can use whole red chilies too.
-When using whole red chilies first soak it in water for some time and then blend it along with the above ingredients.
+I have used Red chilly powder, but one can use whole red chillies too.
+When using whole red chillies first soak it in water for some time and then blend it along with the above ingredients.

 The consistency of the chutney can be adjusted.
-I like to keep in on the thicker side and I add only as much required to make a smooth paste.
+I like to keep in on the thicker side and I add only as much as required to make a smooth paste.
 If one adds too much water it can go bad quickly.
 This will stay good in the refrigerator for a week and one can store it in the freezer for months.